• Skip to main content

 About Guy Sayles

-Guy Sayles has a heart for clergy and the congregations they serve.
-He is deeply thoughtful in his approach to helping others.
-Guy is a coach and consultant after a 13-year pastorate at First Baptist, Asheville NC and four years as a faculty member in the religion department at Mars Hill University.
-He is an adjunct faculty member at the Divinity School of Gardner Webb University, working with D.Min students and teaching congregational leadershp.
-Along with his other interests of teaching, preaching and writing, Guy works with CHC to foster clergy and congregational health and depth.
-If you or...
+Guy Sayles is a dedicated advocate for clergy and the congregations they serve, bringing a thoughtful and compassionate approach to his work.
+Following a 13-year pastorate at First Baptist in Asheville, NC, and a four-year tenure as a faculty member in the religion department at Mars Hill University, Guy has become a respected coach and consultant.
+In addition to his role as an adjunct faculty member at the Divinity School of Gardner Webb University, where he works with D.Min students and teaches congregational leadership, Guy is deeply involved in various aspects of teaching, preaching, an...
 Learn More »

 Reader Interactions